ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 Very Good shown as solid square shape,
 Premium shown as plus shape and
 Ideal shown as boxed X shape.
-The chart is a set of 100 points.
+The chart is a set of 100 points of which about 84% can be seen.
 ```

 To get semi-transparent points: